 Each participant's accrued benefit is determined based on the participant's "average compensation" as defined in the plan as of December 31, 2005 and "years of service" as defined in the plan as of June 30, 2006.
 As a tax-qualified pension plan, the maximum amount of compensation taken into account for each year under the terms of the plan is limited by the Internal Revenue Code.
 In 2006, this limit was \$220,000.
-On December 28, 2014, the plan benefit of each of the named executive officers, except for Mr. Harris, was based on the maximum average compensation permitted by the plan and provides a benefit value equal to the amount shown in the above table under the "Present Value of Accumulated Benefit" column.
-Mr. Harris was hired in January 2008 after the plan was frozen, so he is not a participant in the plan.
+On January 3, 2016, the plan benefit of each of the named executive officers, except for Mr. Harris and Mr. Katz, was based on the maximum average compensation permitted by the plan and provides a benefit value equal to the amount shown in the above table under the "Present Value of Accumulated Benefit" column.
+Mr. Harris and Mr. Katz were hired after the plan was frozen, so they are not participants in the plan.